Ahmed-RA/EZFile/README.md

 2. Clone this branch, then modify the EZFile/settings.py file as follows:

-- Change SECRET_KEY (How to generate one: (https://tech.serhatteker.com/post/2020-01/django-create-secret-key/))
+- Change SECRET_KEY (IMPORTANT) (How to generate one: (https://tech.serhatteker.com/post/2020-01/django-create-secret-key/))
 - Modify DIRS in the TEMPLATES variable to an absolute path to the "templates" folder according to your file system.
 - Modify the DATABASES dictionary to your implemented DB.
 Make sure to create a schema first.